Drupal – SEO for Content Editors in 2022

 Thousands of modules are available for Drupal 9.
 They are created and developed in line with the open source initiative by developers affiliated with a global community.
 Importantly, its members are exceptional people who bring a sense of passion and commitment to the development of this free CMS project.
 As a result, Drupal is a great choice and is trusted by institutions and concerns around the world.
 It's a really great solution that will also work for your business.

 Many of the available modules extend Drupal's core functions and will make the work of marketers and SEO specialists even easier.
 Here are some modules that are worth trying out:

 - Metatag – enables the automatic provision and customization of structured metadata (meta tags).
 These are largely responsible for ranking and position in search results.
 It contains dozens of options and functions ranging from the ones for basic to advanced-level editors.
 The module also makes it easier to control the appearance of social media content (Open Graph Protocol from Facebook, Twitter Cards from Twitter).

 - Schema.org Metatag – extends the Metatag module to display structured data as JSON LD in the header of web pages.
 In a nutshell, the idea is that before anyone sees your content, a search engine has to find it first.
 If it has the right structure, Google will preview it or select a snippet of it and display it in the search results.
 This greatly increases the chance of conversion.

 - Real Time SEO for Drupal – a very handy tool.
-Maybe your post is too long, you have bad metadata format, keywords are missing or misplaced?
+Maybe your post is too long, you have a bad metadata format, and keywords are missing or misplaced.
 Thanks to this module you will notice all the kinks immediately and deal with them.
 It really makes your job easier.